Nilutamide (Nilandron, Anandron)

 About Nilutamide (Nilandron, Anandron)

 Most prostate cancers need supplies of the male hormone testosterone to grow.
 Testosterone is an androgen (hormone) produced by the testes and adrenal glands.
-The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
-Anti-androgen medications (also called nonsteroidal anti-androgens) work by blocking testosterone receptors on the prostate cells, and therefore preventing testosterone from attaching to the receptors on the surface of the prostate cancer cells.
+Anti-androgen medications work by blocking an enzyme necessary for the production of testosterone.
 Without testosterone, the cancer cells may either grow more slowly, or stop growing altogether.

 How to Take Nilutamide